-Marketed as a viable alternative to traditionally Christian 12-step programs, this unique, Buddhist approach to recovery is insightful, gentle, and intimately humane.
+Marketed as a viable alternative to traditionally Christian 12-step programmes, this unique, Buddhist approach to recovery is insightful, gentle, and intimately humane.

-Offering not only hope but genuine insight into how addictions of any kind affect us spiritually, Recovery Dharma offers a new way to those who have found no solace in traditional sobriety programs.
+Offering not only hope but genuine insight into how addictions of any kind affect us spiritually, Recovery Dharma offers a new way to those who have found no solace in traditional sobriety programmes.

-As a peer-led program which focusses on community as a way to support a highly individual process, this is not a totally unique approach.
+As a peer-led programme which focusses on the community as a way to support a highly individual process, this is not a totally unique approach.

 Nonetheless, thousands of people can attest to the potency of the teachings held within this short book.